jgodsmark/jgodsmark.github.io/README.md

-# My Porfolio of Work
+# My Porfolio
-Below is a link to a my porfolio website I developed to showcase my work as a Digital Designer.
+Below is a link to a my porfolio website.
 Enjoy!